Ectromelia virus

 Ectromelia virus (ECTV) is a virus of the family Poxviridae and the genus Orthopoxvirus that causes mousepox, a disease of mice.
 It has only been seen in mouse colonies kept for research purposes but believed that wild populations of mice and other rodents in Europe are naturally infected with ECTV.
 Mousepox causes skin lesions, a purulent rash on the body of mice, and generalized disease, which can be fatal.
 It is the only poxvirus to cause disease naturally in mice.

 History

 Ectromelia was first discovered in 1930 when scientists started to use mice as a model for examinations and experiments, and was first observed in a colony of laboratory mice in England.

 The original Hampstead strain of ECTV was discovered in 1930 in a laboratory-mouse colony.
 Since then, other ECTV strains and outbreaks have been seen in Europe and the USA with differences in the severity of the disease.

 Properties

-Ectromelia virus belongs to the genus Orthopoxvirus of the family Poxviridae.
+The Ectromelia virus belongs to the genus Orthopoxvirus of the family Poxviridae.
 It is a large virus with a complex structure.
-It has block shape, size 250-300 150-200 nm.
+It has a block shape, with a size of 250-300 150-200 nm.
 The virus is covered by an outer shell with the villi.
-Virion contains a two-chain DNA and protein checks.
-The virus is resistant to ether and phenol, long preserved in glycerin.
-But even a relatively low temperature (55 °C) kills it during 30 min.
+The virion contains a two-chain DNA and protein checks.
+The virus is resistant to ether and phenol, and can be preserved in glycerin.
+It is temperature-sensitive; even a relatively low temperature (55 °C) inactivates the virus after 30 minutes.